SiliconLabsSoftware/matter_extension/slc/apps/lighting_app/thread/README.md

 # Matter over Thread Lighting Example

-The Matter over Thread lighting app provides a baseline implementation of a light control device built using Matter and Simplicity SDK.
-It can be controlled by a Matter controller over an Openthread network.
+The Matter over Thread lighting example is a baseline demonstration of a light device built with Simplicity SDK.
+It can be controlled by a Matter controller over an OpenThread network.

 ## Table of Contents